Blundeston Charity Trustees

 The clerk is Sarah Wells - Tel: 01502 716706 e-mail: firstname.lastname@example.org

 Some of the Charity Trustees land is rented out on long term agricultural leases, whilst the remainder, like the nine acres of marshland, is let on an annual basis.
-The annual lets are advertised in September each year and the land then leased to the highest bidder for the following year.
-The shooting rights over the Trustees land are let separately on an annual basis to the highest bidder.
+The annual lets are advertised in April each year and the land then leased to the highest bidder.
+The shooting rights over the Trustees land are let separately on an annual basis to the highest bidder, these are normally advertised in August.

 Income from the rents and the interest from investments is the responsibility of the Trustees to use in accordance with the Deeds of the Trust.
 In this respect they are responsible to and are monitored by the Charity Commissioners.
 They are a national body which oversee the finances, business and probity of all Charities in England and Wales.

-The first responsibility of the Trustees is to the maintenance of their property in good order.
-For an example the marshes have to be managed to comply with the requirements of an Environmentally Sensitive Area (ESA) status for which the Trustees receive a grant from DEFRA.
+The first responsibility of the Trustees is to the maintenance of their property.
+For an example the marshes have to be managed to comply with the requirements of a Countryside Stewardship Scheme status for which the Trustees receive a grant from Natural England.
 The dykes have to be kept clear, thistles cut down, gates and fences maintained in good order and the input of phosphates and nitrates to the land controlled.
-Because of ESA grazing restrictions the marshes are only let from March to October.
+Because of Countryside Stewardship grazing restrictions the marshes are only let from March to October.
 This maximises their benefit to both the flora and fauna of these precious wetlands.

 Investments also have to be made in accordance with the requirements of the Charity Commissioners in approved bank accounts and bonds.